 It is recommended that you record whether or not a follow-up visit was booked.
-Add a detail in the Surgical/Medical History band to record if the patient accepted the offer of follow up, declined, was unreachable or had no follow up required.
+A simple observation could be created to record if the patient accepted the offer of follow up, declined, was unreachable or

-Using this simple dropdown consistently will make follow up results searchable for future panel management and QI work.
+Using this simple dropdown consistently will make follow-up results searchable for future panel management and QI work.